twitter/util/README.md

 ## Contributing

-The `master` branch of this repository contains the latest stable release of Util, and weekly snapshots are published to the `develop` branch.
+The `master` branch of this repository contains the latest stable release of Util and weekly snapshots are published to the `develop` branch.
 In general pull requests should be submitted against `develop`.
 See [CONTRIBUTING.md](https://github.com/twitter/util/blob/master/CONTRIBUTING.md) for more details about how to contribute.